-It’s hard to describe how exhilarating it is to stand on the banks of Loch Ness, Scotland’s biggest lake, watching the ripples on the surface of the water and almost, not quite, maybe catching a glimpse of something beneath the waves.
+For a more relaxed visit, simply walk down and spend some time on the shore.
+It’s hard to describe how exhilarating it is to stand on the banks of Loch Ness, watching the ripples on the surface of the water and almost, not quite, maybe catching a glimpse of something beneath the waves.

 Nessie will be many years old by now, but it’s still worth visiting her home.
 Even if you don’t see the monster, you’ll have a great time looking for her.

 The rebirth of a city, the £1billion transformation of the city waterfront, started in 2001 and heralded a new area for Dundee.
 While still ongoing, visitors to Scotland shouldn’t miss the opportunity to explore ‘the next big thing’ here, which encompasses 240 hectares of development land along 3 kilometers of the River Tay.

 While the 30-year project will not be complete until 2031, it has already been met with extensive international acclaim – and has borne fruits for tourists to enjoy already.
 A clear highlight is the V&A Dundee – Museum Of Design, which opened in 2018, but there is also a modern railway station, a wakeboarding center, the Slessor Gardens, and much more.